mhennemeyer/objectivematchy/README.markdown

 		NSAssert([assocObj isEqualTo:[obj valueForKey:@"assoc"]],
 		     @"obj should have key 'assoc' with value assocObj.");

-Don't forget to include the ObjectiveMatchy-Framework in the implementation file that should use it.:
+Don't forget to include the ObjectiveMatchy-Framework
+in the implementation file that should use it.:
 `#import  <ObjectiveMatchy/ObjectiveMatchy.h>`

 ## Using ObjectiveMatchy with OCUnit/SenTesting

-Again: Include the ObjectiveMatchy-Framework `#import <ObjectiveMatchy/ObjectiveMatchy.h>`
+Again: Include the ObjectiveMatchy-Framework:
+`#import <ObjectiveMatchy/ObjectiveMatchy.h>`

 You can use the Assertion building system in your tests now: